Mercedes-Benz Car Insurance Costs for (August 2025)

 Jerry Summary

-Mercedes-Benz car insurance costs $396 per month, on average, according to a July 2025 analysis of full coverage auto insurance quotes for Jerry customers.
-Mercury offers the cheapest coverage at $201 per month for full coverage.
+Mercedes-Benz car insurance costs $395 per month, on average, according to our August 2025 analysis of full coverage auto insurance quotes for Jerry customers.
+Mercury offers the most affordable coverage at $207 per month for full coverage.
 But the model and trim level you choose will greatly influence how much you pay.
 Save by comparing quotes from multiple insurers, bundling policies and asking for discounts.

 Mercedes-Benz auto insurance costs can vary widely.
-Here are average costs for a variety of models, the cheapest and best insurers, plus how to shop for Mercedes-Benz car insurance.
+Here are average costs for a variety of models, the best and most affordable insurers, plus how to shop for Mercedes-Benz car insurance.

 Average Mercedes-Benz car insurance costs